UbiqumGitTest/BranchesExample/README.md

 Once this is done you will create a new branch to work on the file you get assigned
 - HTMLfeature for the person working on html
-- STYLEfeature for the person working on css -JSfeature for the person working on the js
+- STYLEfeature for the person working on css
+- JSfeature for the person working on the js

 Every member of the team will work on different files.